Steph Chiocci: State league career

 Chiocci played state league football for Diamond Creek in the Victorian Women's Football League (VWFL) and VFL Women's (VFLW) from 2006 to 2017.
 She was a member of the Creekers North East division premiership team in 2006 and won the club's best and fairest award that same season.
-That season, she also received the leagues' best first year player award.
+That season, she also received the league's best first-year player award.
 She repeated the result in 2012, with a second premiership and second club best and fairest.
 She kicked three goals in the winning grand final.
 Chiocci placed second in the league's best and fairest award at the conclusion of the 2009 season.

 She captained the club from 2014 to 2017.